papis/papis/doc/source/default-settings.rst

 .. papis-config:: add-file-name
     :type: str

-    Set the default file name for newly added documents, similarly to :confval:`add-folder-name`.
+    Sets the default file name for newly added documents, similarly to :confval:`add-folder-name`.
 If it is not set, the names of the files will be cleaned and taken *as-is*.

 .. papis-config:: add-subfolder

-    Configure a default for the ``--subfolder`` command-line option of ``papis add``.
+    Configures a default for the ``--subfolder`` command-line option of ``papis add``.
 Note that, this setting is not allowed to contain formatting options.
     However, one can also specify nested sub-folders.

 .. papis-config:: add-confirm